 The increase of USD 1,454 million was mainly driven by total comprehensive income attributable to shareholders of positive USD 1,683 million, reflecting net profit of USD 2,279 million and negative other comprehensive income (OCI) of USD 596 million.
-OCI mainly included negative cash flow hedge OCI of USD 316 million, negative OCI related to foreign currency translation of USD 156 million.
+OCI mainly included negative cash flow hedge OCI of USD 316 million, negative OCI related to foreign currency translation of USD 156 million, and negative OCI related to own credit of USD 98 million.
 In addition, share premium increased by USD 297 million, mainly reflecting an increase of USD 155 million related to the launch of our new operational partnership entity with Sumitomo Mitsui Trust Holdings, Inc., as well as USD 155 million related to the amortization of deferred share-based compensation awards.